Tips on Using White Backgrounds in Website Design

 So what are designer’s doing to make white backgrounds work for them?
 Let’s take a look.

-Why a White Background?
+Why a White Background for Website?

 While using a white background has always been a popular choice – arguably because it is the default setting when working in HTML and CSS – the color has seen a resurgence in use in recent months.